Retreat FAQs

 From sandwiches, pizzas, empanadas and burgers, to fondues and sushi, Both resorts have heaps to choose from.
 Whether you want to come back down to town or head to a trail-side, on-mountain restaurant, there’s heaps of choice to cater to all budgets.

-• If you get injured in the bike park, you won’t get a refund for a lift pass that has been used.
-This is why we recommend insurance that covers gravity led MTB; please ensure you’re fully covered for the sports you’ll be partaking in.
+If you get injured in the bike park, you won’t get a refund for a lift pass that has been used.
+This is why you’re insurance needs to cover all the activities you’ll be partaking in.

-You’ll also need to use your insurance to help with the costs of getting home in the case of an injury, or if you need to visit the medical centre in town- it’s not free!
+You’ll also need to use your insurance to help with the costs of getting home in the case of an injury, or if you need to visit the medical centre in town- it’s not free, despite being absolutely fantastic!

 What are you waiting for?